Michaelmas: Use by legal profession

 The Inns of Court of the English Bar and the Honorable Society of King's Inns in Ireland also have a Michaelmas term as one of their dining terms.
 It begins in September and ends towards the end of December.

 The term is also the name of the first of four terms into which the legal year is divided by the courts of Ireland and England and Wales.

 In the United Kingdom, the United States and Ireland, a Red Mass is traditionally convened on the Sunday closest to Michaelmas, in honor of and to bless lawyers and judges.

 While terms are not used by most courts in the United States, where court calendars are usually continuous and year-round, the U.S. Supreme Court operates on an annual term and roughly follows the English custom by beginning that term on the first Monday in October, a few days after Michaelmas.

 Modern observances

 Because Saint Michael is the patron of police officers, Michaelmas may also see a Blue Mass.
-Lutheran Christians consider it a principal feast of Christ, and the Lutheran Confessor, Philip Melanchthon, wrote a hymn for the day that is still sung in Lutheran churches: "Lord God, We All to Thee Give Praise" (The Lutheran Hymnal 254), which shares its tune with the Old 100th hymn.
+Lutheran Christians consider it a principal feast of Christ.